-Simone Biles pulled off the greatest first pitch in baseball history thanks to her twisting back flip. (@DTGoteraKHOU)
+Simone Biles once pulled off the greatest first pitch in baseball history thanks to her twisting back flip. (@DTGoteraKHOU)

 Simone Biles knows how to rack up hardware — for the U.S. and Texas.

 Olympic gymnast Simone Biles (Photo by Nicholas Hunt/Getty Images for Taste Of The NFL)

 Houston's Olympic superstar Simone Biles gracefully scored all 10s on some red carpets.

 Leave it to Simone Biles to pull off the greatest ceremonial first pitch in history.
 First pitches are usually only interesting — or worth noting — if they’re really bad.
 As in don’t come within two zip codes of the catcher bad.